Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 They will need to stay with the puppy for at least half an hour, interacting and having fun.

-And they won’t be able to leave until the pup has peed, before they go back in their crate.
+And they won’t be able to leave until the pup has peed, which the puppy must do before they go back in their crate.

 If you can’t get someone in this regularly you’ll need to set up a large puppy play pen.